Who We Are

 To achieve the City’s housing goals, PHB implements programs and policies in four key areas:

 - Production and Preservation: PHB finances the construction and preservation of affordable housing— through both direct financing as well as indirect subsidies, such as tax exemptions and fee waivers.
 PHB-funded housing is required to remain affordable at targeted incomes for up to 99 years.
-PHB currently regulates a portfolio of nearly 15,000 units of affordable housing throughout the city.
+PHB currently regulates a portfolio of over 17,000 units of affordable housing throughout the city.

 - Homeownership: PHB funds programs to increase homeownership for vulnerable and Black, Indigenous, and People of Color (BIPOC) communities, including down-payment assistance loans and homebuyer education.